medined/perl-5-by-example/perl_5_by_example/reports.md

 <P><B><PRE>$oldhandle = select(CD_REPORT);
 $~ = "CD_REPORT_TOTAL";
 select($oldhandle);</PRE></B>

-<H2><A name=Summary>Summary</A></H2>In this chapter, you learned how to create
+## Summary

-simple reports that incorporate headers, footers, and detail lines.
+In this chapter, you learned how to create simple reports that incorporate headers, footers, and detail lines.
 Headers are used at the top of each page and can consist of both static text and values from variables.
 Footers are used at the bottom of each page and can consist only of static text.
 Detail lines make up the body of a report.